alemorvan/patchmanagement/README.md

 * `pm_before_update_tasks_file`:

 For example `custom_tasks/pm_before_update_tasks_file.yml`.
-You can configure the role to launch this task file before update the server.
-Every tasks in the targeted file will be played.
+You can configure the role to launch this tasks file before updating the server.
+Every task in the targeted file will be played.

 Consider placing in some tasks like sending a message, taking a snapshot, setting a maintenance mode, etc.

 * `pm_after_update_tasks_file`:

 For example `custom_tasks/pm_after_update_tasks_file.yml`.
-You can configure the role to launch this task file before update the server.
-Every tasks in the targeted file will be played.
+You can configure the role to launch this tasks file before updating the server.
+Every task in the targeted file will be played.

 Example Playbook
 ----------------